Defeat contaminants in non-conductive fluids once and for all!

 Modern hydraulic systems are high-precision systems consisting of pumps, switching and control valves, cylinders or hydraulic motors.
 The hydraulic oil not only ensures power transmission, but also serves as a lubricant for the moving components.
 In general, it can be assumed that approx. 80% of all malfunctions in a hydraulic system are due to contamination of the oil.

-Foreign substances such as dirt particles, water or varnish cause a wide variety of malfunctions and machine failures.
+Foreign substances such as dirt particles, water, or varnish cause a wide variety of malfunctions and machine failures.
 This results in high oil consumption and very high operating costs.

 Hydraulic components are already contaminated with dirt particles during assembly.
 Since pumps and valves are manufactured by machining, a large number of particles are present on the components at the end of assembly despite all efforts and cleaning stages.
 The hydraulic oil used for a test run of pumps and valves is often heavily contaminated with particles, as often no hydraulic filter or only a very coarse one is used during filling.
 Dirt from the piping and tubes enters the system during final assembly of the system.

 Many users have seen a reduction in costs for repair, maintenance, downtime, oil change and waste oil disposal of up to 80% by using a customized cleaning technology for their hydraulic oil.
-In addition, many users have been able to significantly reduce the warranty claims of deliveries due to improved machine precision or clean oil in the test bench.
+In addition, many users have been able to significantly reduce the warranty claims of deliveries due to improved machine precision or cleaner oil in the test bench.

 The less oil is consumed, the less oil has to be disposed of.
 Oil causes large amounts of CO₂ from its extraction to its disposal.
 If less oil is consumed, this has a positive effect on the environmental footprint of a company.

 Oil cleaning and oil filtration have the same goal in mind: removing dirt particles from the oil.
 However, electrostatic oil cleaning systems have a different operating principle than oil filters.
 With the electrostatic field force, particles are attracted and bound to cleaning elements rather than pumped through a membrane with pores.
 This allows the oil cleaning system to remove much smaller particles, since it is not limited by a pore size, but the field forces work on all particles.
 Varnish is also affected by the electrostatic field.
-On the other hand, an oil purification system works slower than conventional filtration systems.
+However, an oil purification system works slower than conventional filtration systems.

 Nevertheless, both concepts should be used in a hydraulic system.
 They are not mutually exclusive.
 Filters should be installed in the inlet and outlet of the hydraulic system to protect the pumps.
 Filters are also essential when filling a system with new oil to reduce the amount of dirt entering the system.
 Hydraulic filters are also indispensable for coarse filtration.
 For the removal of the finest contamination and aging phenomena such as varnish in the oil, in order to be able to use the oil as long as possible, an electrostatic oil cleaning system is indispensable and a hydraulic oil filter is not sufficient.

+Oil changes are usually initiated when the oil becomes too dirty to safely use in the system.
 By keeping your oil from aging as quickly and keeping the contamination level as low as possible, your oil will not need to be changed as often.
 This simply reduces your oil consumption proportionally to the elongation of the changing interval for your hydraulic oil.

 It has been proven that up to 80% of all damage in a hydraulic system is due to contamination of the oil.
 When the oil is clean, this damage no longer occurs in the same frequency as before.
 As a result, fewer components need to be changed, there is less oil loss that would occur if components were replaced, and the labor time that would be spent on such a replacement no longer needs to be spent on such tasks and can be used elsewhere.